Global Food Systems Seed Grant Program

 Evaluation criteria

-- Inclusion of clear and believable economic effects — especially those in Kansas.
-Note, because of its importance to the funder, this section is weighted the highest of any other review criteria.
+- Clear and believable economic impacts — especially those in Kansas.
+This section is weighted the highest of all review criteria.

-- Involvement of industry in the project, particularly Kansas-based companies or companies where there is an opportunity for job creation/investment within the state.
+- Involvement of industry in the project, particularly Kansas-based companies, or companies for which there is an opportunity for job creation/new investment within the state.

 - Strength of the idea proposed and the clarity of its presentation.